owncloud/ocis/docs/ocis/deployment/kubernetes.md

          targetPort: 9100
 ```

-NOTE: the IDP has to be properly configure with an oCIS realm and a `web` client configured.
+NOTE: The IDP has to be properly configure with an oCIS realm and a `web` client configured.
 There are example config file that have to be adjusted depending on your environment on our [docker-compose examples](https://github.com/owncloud/ocis/tree/master/deployments/examples/ocis_keycloak/config/keycloak).

+You might still need to adjust the IDP:

+- Valid Redirect URIs (under clients > web)
+- Web Origins (under clients > web)

 ## What is GCP